The System Design Courses

 The stream processing system takes the ingested data and processes it in real time.
 It is used for real-time analytics, complex event processing, and more.

-A crucial part of its role is to analyze the incoming data based on predefined alert rules.
+It analyzes the incoming data based on predefined alert rules.
 These alert rules can be set by users and may include conditions such as CPU usage exceeding a certain percentage, memory usage reaching a critical level, or specific error messages appearing in system logs.

 When the stream processing system identifies data that matches these alert rules, it triggers an alert.
 This alert is then passed to the alert notification system for delivery to the appropriate users.